Summary

 Rubin Museum of Art

 During my employment as senior curator at the Rubin Museum of Art the museum's objects determine a good part of my research.
 There is a great range of questions to be answered, common threads being issues of style, donorship, cultural interrelationship, and religious usage.
-Of course, I will continue researchig on these objects.
+Of course, I will continue researching on these objects.

 Western Himalayas